FuturePortal/CIMonitor/.github/ISSUE_TEMPLATE/feature-request.md

 ### What

-Please explain us what you would like.
+Please explain what you would like.

 ### Why

-Please explain us why you would want this feature.
+Please explain why you would want this feature.